econia-labs/emojicoin-dot-fun/README.md

 target the `production` branch as the main deployment branch and use all other branches as preview/development builds.

+The process is as simple as merging feature branches to `main` first to trigger CI/CD checks, and then once it's merged into `main`, merging or [cherry-picking] a subset of the new features into the `production` branch.

 You can set in Vercel project settings the production branch.
 By default, this is `main`, however you can use the `production` branch to separate staging environments from the release (aka production) environment.